Flotomate/product_docs/source/asset-management/consolidating-software.rst

 **********************

 It is common for a computer to have a software suite like MS Office.
-A Software suite is a collection of computer programs. {Product} allows you to create a bundle of software with one as the Primary and the rest as Secondary.
+A Software suite is a collection of computer programs.
+Flotomate allows you to create a bundle of software with one as the Primary and the rest as Secondary.
 This way you can consolidate multiple Software Assets into one.